Converting 21 Kilograms to Pounds: A complete walkthrough

 -

 Round the answer: Depending on the required level of precision, you can round the answer.
 For most everyday purposes, rounding to one or two decimal places is sufficient.
-Therefore, 21 kilograms is approximately 46.3 pounds.
+Because of this, 21 kilograms is approximately 46.3 pounds.

 Understanding the Scientific Basis of the Conversion